acarecor/meet/README.md

 Scenario 1: When user hasn’t specified a number, 32 events are shown by default.
 *	Given the user didn't specify the number of events to be displayed,
-*	When the user searches the events nearby,
+*	When  the user receives the list of events,
-*	Then the user will receive a default list of 32 events.
+*	Then by default the list will be 32 events.

 Scenario 2: User can change the number of events displayed.
-*	Given that the user received a default list of 32 events,
+*	Given the user sees the default box number of events
 *	When the user wants to specify the number of events, he want to recibe.
 *	Then the user can change the settings with the number of events to be displayed.